Cambuquira: Pico do Piripau (Piripau’s Peak)

 It is located at the Serra das Águas and it has 1,372 meters of altitude.
 In this place there's a marvelous view of the cities of Cambuquira, São Thomé das Letras, Três Corações and Lambari, besides many farms and coffee plantations.

 At the peak, there's the Hang-Gliding's North Ramp of Cambuquira.
 It is 400 meters of fall, natural takeoff for three gliders, simultaneously, and a vast area for equipment hookup.
 The best season for flying is from August to November.

 Cambuquira bases the Hang-Gliding's Cambuquira's Club (CVLC - Clube de Vôo Livre de Cambuquira), that is a civilian fellowship, with no profitable purposes, with cultural and educational goals, and, especially, the encouragement of hang-gliding in Cambuquira and region.
-The club was funded on November, 1997.
+The club was funded in November 1997.

 One can arrive there taking the road to Caxambu, entering the dirt road beside the Lua Luana Inn.